zackdraws/zackdraws.github.io/README.md

 # Portfolio Site Project
-Simple Portfolio site using HTML, Styles.css and JS which together make a portfolio website.
-To display my work

 ## Introduction:
  This was a personal project to make a portfolio site of to present my work.
  The index.html is the homepage.
 The Styles.css contains the styling of the site controlling how the website is displayed.

+### what -
+Simple Portfolio site using HTML, Styles.css and JS which together make a portfolio website.
+To display my work
+### why -
+to make a simple website where I don't have to update to Squarespace and it keeps everything together in a photo
+### how -
+emacs for coding
+github for hosting

 ### - Index.html
 - This is the first page that you visit when you visit the site.
 Whatever page is titled index.html will be the homepage.
 The index page opens to a launch page containing the Animation Reel, Story Portfolio, Character Design, Background and Viz Dev.

 #### Pages
 ##### Animation Reel (ANP.mp4 in file directory)
 ##### Story Portfolio (PDFs in file directory
 ##### Character Design (cd01.jpg, cd02.jpg, cd03.jpg ... etc.)
 ##### Background and Viz Dev (bg01.jpg, bg02.jpg, bg03.jpg ... etc)

+#### Basic Template
+- beginning has my website header- includes links to pages
+- video container for framing and edited in css
+- content
+- footer
 ## Website Styling
 ### Styles.css
 Styles.css isn't an html website page it controls the settings of the html Styles controls the css of website
 ### JS
 For the lightbox feature to work I just used the lightbox js and it connects through the html on the site